Technologies and Security Challenges in Metaverse: Security Threats and Vulnerabilities in Metaverse (RQ2)

 Artificial Intelligence (AI) plays a pivotal role in shaping the metaverse by enabling intelligent interactions, dynamic content creation, and adaptive personalization.
 AI techniques such as natural language processing (NLP), computer vision, and reinforcement learning allow avatars to engage in realistic conversations, recognize user gestures, and learn from behavioral patterns, thereby creating immersive and human-like experiences \cite{adversarial}.

-\paragraph{False Data Injection} The injection of falsified information into the original data can mislead the Metaverse systems.
+\paragraph{Data Injection Attack} The injection of falsified information into the original data can mislead the Metaverse systems.
 For instance, AI-assisted content generation enhances immersion in the Metaverse platform but also opens new opportunities for adversarial manipulation \cite{liang20162015, siddiqi2024multichain}.
 Attackers may push adversarial training samples or poisoned gradients during centralized or distributed AI training processes, leading to the creation of biased or malfunctioning models.
 These biased models can produce incorrect feedback or instructions, posing risks to both virtual and physical components.
 In extreme cases, such false training and inference of AI models may endanger user safety.
-Excessive voltage could be transmitted to wearable XR devices, potentially causing device malfunction or physical harm.
+Excessive voltage could be transmitted to wearable XR devices, potentially causing physical harm.

-\paragraph{Malicious bots and NPCs} In the Metaverse, malicious bots and compromised non-player characters (NPCs) can be weaponized to manipulate interactions, spread misinformation, or deceive users into disclosing sensitive information \cite{han2022cheating}.
+\paragraph{Malicious Autonomous Agents} In the Metaverse, malicious bots and compromised non-player characters (NPCs) can be weaponized to manipulate interactions, spread misinformation, or deceive users into disclosing sensitive information \cite{han2022cheating}.
 In contrast to conventional gaming NPCs, Metaverse NPCs could be AI-powered and social interaction-focused, making it challenging for users to differentiate between benign and malevolent entities \cite{han2022cheating}.
-Additionally, these bots can replicate human behavior on a large scale, enhancing phishing attempts, disinformation operations, and even financial crime in virtual marketplaces.
+Additionally, these bots can replicate human behavior, enhancing phishing attempts, disinformation operations, and even financial crime in virtual marketplaces.